 Equal Employment / Harassment

-Discrimination or harassment of any kind or character, based on race, gender, color, religion, age, national origin, disability, or veteran status, including but not limited to conduct or language derogatory to any individual that creates an intimidating, hostile, or offensive working environment, will not be tolerated.
+Discrimination or harassment of any kind or character, based on race, gender, sexual orientation, gender identity, color, religion, age, national origin, disability, or veteran status, including but not limited to conduct or language derogatory to any individual that creates an intimidating, hostile, or offensive working environment, will not be tolerated.
 Specific examples include, but are not limited to, jokes, pranks, epithets, written or graphic material, or hostility or aversion toward any individual or group.

 Suppliers/contractors are expected to comply with all applicable immigration laws, including the Immigration Act of 1990.